Posted in message framing Risk communication Social Determinants of health social marketing

 Posted in message framing social marketing social norm theory

 In 1989, Northern Illinois University wanted to reduce students’ high-risk (binge) drinking behaviour.
-At the time, the university housed 23,000 students.
-Its researchers adopted the social norms marketing theory to craft messages for their social marketing campaign.
-This post discusses the steps they adopted.
-The contents of this post are…
+Its researchers adopted the social norms theory to craft messages for their social marketing campaign.
+This is their story.
+This post refers to Michael Haines’s research paper published in 1996. and the Social Norms National Research and…

 Continue Reading...